zmanian/sp1-falcon/README.md

 # Falcon DSA SP1 program

-This program is a proof of concept for verifying the Falcon post quantum
+This program is a proof of concept for verifying the Falcon post quantum signature.
+It uses https://github.com/pornin/rust-fn-dsa for the falcon implementation.

 ## Requirements